Blog

 Ginseng whole herb, which may increase dopamine and help people with ADHD

 An herbal ingredient used often in Chinese medicine, ginseng has long been touted for its effects on memory.
 Supplements are usually made from the roots and come in capsule and powder form.
 A preclinical study showed that ginseng had antioxidant effects and a minor pain-relieving effect.
-It also increases dopamine levels.
+This herb also increases dopamine levels.
 Specifically, Korean red ginseng (Panax ginseng) looks promising for helping with attentiveness and focus

 Ginkgo Biloba